With women miners, Pact & partners build an ethical gemstone supply chain from the ground up

 It was around that time, while speaking about the Tanga trainings at the 2017 Chicago Responsible Jewelry Conference, that Villegas met Monica Stephenson of US-based ANZA Gems and Stuart Pool of UK-based Nineteen48 gems.
 Both gem dealers wanted to know how they might buy from Tanga’s women gem miners.

 It was then that a solution began to emerge.
 A few months later, the group visited the women miners in Tanga to propose their basic idea, solicit interest and co-design a program with the miners themselves, with the leadership of TAWOMA and with key local leaders.
 The result, an ethical gemstones program called Moyo Gems, officially launched this spring.
-Moyo’s partners include Pact, TAWOMA, ANZA and Nineteen48, along with the emerging technology enterprise Everledger, which is providing blockchain services for gemstone traceability.
+Moyo’s partners include Pact, TAWOMA, ANZA and Nineteen48, along with the emerging technology enterprise Everledger, which is providing blockchain services.

 Moyo, which means “heart” in both Swahili and Shona, works like this.